Hacktoberfest/hacktoberfest-repo-topic-apply/README.md

 # `hfest-repo` command line tool

-`hfest` is a tool that adds the `hacktoberfest` topic to every repository associated with a user or a GitHub org.
+`hfest` is a tool that adds the `hacktoberfest` topic to every public repository associated with a user or a GitHub org.
 It can also create the `invalid`, `spam` and `hacktoberfest-accepted` labels in your repos.